Facial Plastic Surgery: Edward Szachowicz, MD

-Some of the earliest signs of aging occur first in the upper part of the face.
+In the Minneapolis-St. Paul area, the women and men who visit Dr. Edward Szachowicz often notice some of the earliest signs of aging in the upper part of their faces.
 Shape and position of the brows are intimately associated with beauty and expression.
 As the tissues of the forehead relax, the eyebrow begins to descend, first at the outer portion of the eye, and later progressing to cover more of the upper eyelid, resulting in a sad or tired appearance.
 Surgery on the eyelids alone cannot satisfactorily rejuvenate the upper face.

-- Elevate mostly the outer portion of the brow to gain the most youthful shape of the brow;
+- Elevating mostly the outer portion of the brow to gain the most youthful shape of the brow

-- Soften and weaken the strong frown muscles; and
+- Softening and weakening the strong frown muscles

 TransBleph Direct Brow Lift